razvanbrb/acme-web-design/development-strategy.md

 ### HTML

-what did you change in the HTML and why?
 I have add the meta-tag with name viewport to make the site responsive so that could be displayed proper on every device.

 I have add the description and keywords content.

 I have add the autor of the website.

 I add it the link for style-css.

 I add it the header  and navigation pages in the right-side of header.